openstack/openstack-manuals/doc/cli-reference/source/manila.rst

 **Positional arguments:**

 ``<security-service>``
-  Name or ID of the security service(s) to delete
+  Name or ID of the security service(s) to delete.

 .. _manila_security-service-list: